+Badges

-Name Badges During the three days of the conference we kindly ask you to wear your badge in order to have access to the conference activities.
-Meals Coffee breaks will be served in rooms 423 and 424.
+During the three days of the conference we kindly ask you to wear your badge in order to have access to the conference activities.

+Meals

+Morning coffee breaks are served in the hall of 5th floor, other coffee breaks are served in the room 423 and 424 on the 4th floor.

-Lunches will be served in Cafe "Brusnika" (2nd floor).
+Lunches are served in cafe "Brusnika" on the 2nd floor.

-Welcome reception will take place in the Barishnikov's homestead: Myasnitskaya str., 42.

-Closing reception will be served in Cafe "Brusnika" (2nd floor).
+Welcome reception takes place in the Ivan Barishnikov's homestead at 42, Myasnitskaya str.
+Closing reception is served in cafe "Brusnika" on the 2nd floor.

 Internet access

-Network: HSE

-Login: hseguest

-Password: hsepassword
+Network: HSE Login: hseguest Password: hsepassword

 Social Media

 The RHEC Facebook page is @raherconference.
-Follow us for live updates on conference happenings!
+Follow us for live updates on the conference happenings!
 The conference hashtag for RHEC 2019 is #RHEC2019.

 Organizing Committee contacts

-Anastasia Pichugina apichugina@hse.ru
+rhec@hse.ru

 Safety tips

 Always have a copy of your passport and visa with you.

 Pay attention to emigration card, that paper, you will receive on the passport control.
 Do not throw it away till the end of your journey.

 Add your country's embassy and hotel numbers to the contact list of your mobile phone.

 Emergency number

-112

-@raherconference

-4

 PRESENTER INFORMATION

 Programme Committee would like to thank you for your valuable contribution to the RHEC 2019!

 All meeting rooms will have a data projector and internet.
 Volunteers will help to upload and open your presentation.

-For presentations we recommend 15-20 minute presentation, than 5-10 minutes for questions.
+We recommend to devote 15-20 minutes for presentation, than 5-10 minutes for questions.
 Please allow time for questions from the audience with your presentation time in order to stimulate discussion.

 Please:

-- Assemble in your session room at least 5 minutes before the session is due to start. - Ensure that you sit near your nameplate. - Ensure that you keep to the time allocated to you.
+- assemble in your session room at least 5 minutes before the session is due to start; - ensure that you sit near your nameplate; - ensure that you keep to the time allocated to you.
 The chair person will have warning cards when you have 5mins/2mins remaining.

 We would like to wish you the most successful conference 2019!

+CHAIR INFORMATION

-CHAIR INFORMATION RHEC 2019 Programme Committee would like to thank all chairs for their most valuable contribution to the conference!
+Programme Committee would like to thank all chairs for their most valuable contribution to the RHEC 2019!

 All meeting rooms will have a data projector and internet.
 Please contact volunteers if there are any technical problems.

 Please:

-- Make yourself familiar with the session you are supposed to chair. - At the beginning of the session check that all presenters have arrived. - If some presenters fail to turn up to the session agree with the audience how the extra time should be used. - Announce a short introduction of the speaker at the beginning of each presentation. - Ensure that each speaker is given the same time for the presentation (15-20 mins) and discussion (5-10 mins). - Keep to time and use warning cards when the speaker have 5mins/2mins remaining. - Make any housekeeping announcements if requested and remind people of the next events.
-KEYNOTE SPEAKERS
+- make yourself familiar with the session you are supposed to chair; - at the beginning of the session check that all presenters have arrived; - if some presenters fail to turn up to the session agree with the audience how the extra time should be used; - announce a short introduction of the speaker at the beginning of each presentation; - ensure that each speaker is given the same time for the presentation (15-20 mins) and discussion (5-10 mins); - keep to time and use warning cards when the speaker have 5mins / 2mins remaining;

+• make any housekeeping announcements if requested and remind people of the next events.